 Let us match our coins in the blue box with our prayers of thanksgiving and hope.
 Let us share the many blessings that the Lord has given us, so that those who benefit will continue God's work in their communities and improve the lives of others.

 Each Advent, a Christmas tree is erected in the narthex with cardboard ornament “Angels” that supply the name, age and suggested gift for children whose parents are incarcerated.
 Parishioners are asked to select an angel or more to supply an appropriate gift.
-On the weekend before Christmas we host a party for the children in the parish house where the gifts are distributed and refreshments served.
-The youth of the parish are participants by helping the purchase of gifts, wrapping packages, and making certain all requests are met.
+On the weekend before Christmas we host a party for the children in the Parish House where the gifts are distributed and refreshments are served.
+The youth of the parish are participants by helping with the purchase of gifts, wrapping packages, and making certain all requests are met.

 10:30 AM: Holy Eucharist, Rite II